EOEPCA/resource-registration/docs/user-guide/harvester-tutorial-part2.md

     * Inside each handler's configuration, you can define key-value pairs.
 These values are accessible within that handler using `self.get_config("your_key")`.

 ### Configuration for example workflow

+This sections provides the configuration to bind our worker implementation to the tasks we defined in the BMPN model.
+The full configuration file is located [here](https://github.com/EOEPCA/registration-harvester/blob/main/config-tutorial.yaml).

 ```yaml
 worker: